Ekati Diamond Mine

-The Ekati Diamond Mine, often simply called Ekati, is Canada's first surface and underground diamond mine and is owned by Burgundy Diamond Mines.
+The Ekati Diamond Mine, often simply called Ekati, was Canada's first surface and underground diamond mine and is owned by Burgundy Diamond Mines.
 It is located 310 km north-east of Yellowknife, Northwest Territories, and about 200 km south of the Arctic Circle, near Lac de Gras.
 Until 2014, Ekati was a joint venture between Dominion Diamond Mines (80%), Chuck Fipke, and Stewart Blusson, the two geologists who discovered kimberlite pipes north of Lac de Gras.
 Fipke and Blusson each held 10% stake in the mine, until Fipke sold his share to Dominion.
 In 2021, Arctic Canadian Diamond Company Ltd. acquired the Ekati Diamond Mine with associated assets and liabilities from Dominion Diamond Mines.
 In July 2023, Burgundy Diamond Mines purchased full control of Arctic Canadian Diamond Company.

 History

 The first volcanic pipe found in the Lac de Gras region was the Point Lake kimberlite, discovered by Chuck Fipke and Stewart Blusson who had been prospecting in the region for almost ten years, having found kimberlite indicator minerals as early as 1985.
 The Point Lake kimberlite was determined to be uneconomic, but its discovery precipitated one of largest staking rushes in mining history, covering most of the area between Yellowknife and the Arctic coast.
 There are 156 known kimberlite pipes within the Ekati block of claims, including the Point Lake pipe.
 Ekati officially began operations on October 14, 1998, and was operated by BHP.
 Since the opening until 2017, the mine produced around 67800000 carat of diamonds and is still in production.

+The mine was owned by Dominion Diamond Mines ULC, formerly named the Harry Winston Diamond Corporation, until the company went bankrupt due to the COVID-19 pandemic.

 As of July 2023, the mine has been owned by Burgundy Diamond Mines.
 There are currently three underground kimberlites (Koala, Koala North, and Panda) and the rest are mined by surface mining.
 As of 2024, the active operations include Sable and Misery underground with Point Lake ready to go into production as an open pits later in the year.

+In May 2026 Arctic Canadian Diamond Company, the Burgundy subsidiary that owned Ekati, received bankruptcy protection under the Companies' Creditors Arrangement Act (CCAA).
+In addition to the U.S. tariffs on India, the company cited the impacts on diamond prices from competition from lab-grown diamonds, a decline in Chinese consumer spending, a global oversupply of diamonds, and an increase in fuel costs due to the 2026 Iran war as the cause of its financial position.
+The company stated it planned to keep operating the Ekati mine during the CCAA process.

+On 14 July 2026, after an unsuccessful sales process, the Government of the Northwest Territories applied for and was granted a receivership order over the mine.
+The court appointed PwC as receiver to oversee the shutdown and reclamation of the mine.
+The reclamation will be funded by $325 million in surety bonds, cash deposits, and trust funds held by the NWT Government as reclamation security.